Johan-Verschoor/CL-XD-ABSA/README.md

 2. **Generate Raw Data**: Run `raw_data.py` to obtain the raw data for your required domains (restaurant, laptop, and book).

 3. **Get BERT embeddings**: Run `bert_prepare.py` to obtain the raw data for your required domains (restaurant, laptop, and book).
-Place the files in the embedding directories, and rename them.
+Place the files in the embedding directories, and rename them if necessary.

 4. **Tune hyperparameters**: Run `main_hyper.py` to  find the optimal hyperparameter settings. `main_test.py` already contains the optimal hyperparameters for the base model.